 Pace of Play

 NOTE: The committee reserves the right to time a group when the Committee deems it necessary.
-Further, if a player is determined by the Committee tone unreasonably slow, he may be times individually at the Committee’s discretion regardless of whether his group is out of position.
+Further, if a player is determined by the Committee to be unreasonably slow, he/she may be timed individually at the Committee’s discretion regardless of whether their group is out of position.

-Any appeal of a penalty and fine must be referred to the Tour Director upon completion of the player in question’s round.
-The Tour Director’s decision shall be final.
-If the player in question does not appeal immediately upon conclusion of his round, any penalties and fines shall stand.
+Any appeal of a penalty must be referred to the on-site Tournament Director immediately upon competition of the player in question’s round.
+The Tournament Director’s decision shall be final.
+If the players in question does not appeal immediately upon conclusion of their round any penalties shall stand.